 When a slaughterhouse case is found, the herd’s officially TB free (OTF) status is suspended and the herd of origin of that animal is placed under movement restrictions.
 Food Standards Agency meat inspectors send samples of the TB lesion(s) found in the carcase to an APHA laboratory to try to identify the TB bacterium M. bovis.
 In the meantime, APHA will instruct your vet to carry out an immediate skin check test of the herd.
 If M. bovis is identified in the laboratory, further breakdown testing can be scheduled even if eligible animals under 180 days old were not included in the immediate check test because social distancing could not be maintained.

-No, unfortunately not at this time.
+Yes, although this is subject to laboratory availability.
 APHA laboratories are running at reduced capacity due to the COVID-19 outbreak and as such, mandatory interferon-gamma tests are being prioritised.
-Until further notice, APHA will not accept any requests for private interferon-gamma testing.
-The situation will be kept under review and private testing will resume when possible.
-APHA apologises for any inconvenience this may cause.
+From 1 August 2020, APHA will accept requests for private interferon-gamma testing, although the situation is being kept under review.
+Please refer your vet to the APHA Vet Gateway for further information.